smucclaw/documentation/docs/returning-keywords.rst

 How to think about legal with L4
 ================================

-The majority of legal writing can be reduced to simple elements:
-**decisions**, which deal with yes/no (and sometimes numerical) questions, and **deontics**, which deal with the changing obligations of parties over time.
+Legal writing may appear complex, but it is almost entirely composed from simple elements: **decisions**, which deal with yes/no (and sometimes numerical) questions, and **deontics**, which deal with the changing obligations of parties over time.

-L4 helps non-lawyers and computers understand contracts and laws by breaking complicated legal writing down into the above elements, written in a standard *rule* format.
+L4 gives non-lawyers and computers an easier way to understand contracts and laws by breaking down complicated legal writing to the above elements, written in a standard *rule* format.
 Well-formed rules can be processed by computer and form the basis for further useful activity.

-The L4 method is suitable for laws and regulations running for hundreds of pages -- and for simple contracts that can be summed up in a single paragraph.
+The L4 method of analysis and formalization is suitable for laws and regulations running for hundreds of pages -- and for simple contracts that can be summed up in a single paragraph.

-Let's start with a simple example, in which Bob buys a beer from Alice.
+In a simple example, Bob buys a beer from Alice.
 There is a legal minumum age for alcohol purchases.
 Alice expects to be paid within 30 days.

-How might we analyze such a transaction and express it in L4?
-We can break it down into *decision* and *deontic* elements -- and supply the *data* to operate on.
+How might we analyze this using L4?
+We break it down into *decision* and *deontic* elements -- and supply the *data* to operate on.

 .. list-table::
    :header-rows: 0